The Meeting Place Cannot Be Changed: Fifth part

 According to Zheglov's plan, Sharapov, posing as thief Vladimir Sidorenko, must contact Fox's mistress, Anya.
 However, the plan unexpectedly misfires: Sharapov is captured by members of the gang and, having broken away from the operatives following them, is brought to the lair of the Black Cat gang.
-Speaking to the gang leader, hunchback Karp, nicknamed Gorbaty (Armen Dzhigarkhanyan), Sharapov manages to convince the gang of his own "criminal past" and that they need to rescue of Fox, who will be delivered next day to the store they robbed earlier to conduct an "investigative experiment".
+Speaking to the gang leader, hunchback Karp, nicknamed Gorbaty (Armen Dzhigarkhanyan), Sharapov manages to convince the gang of his own "criminal past" and that they need to rescue Fox, who will be delivered the next day to the store they robbed earlier to conduct an "investigative experiment".

 Unexpectedly, among the gang members, Sharapov recognizes his front-line comrade, penal soldier Sergei Levchenko (Viktor Pavlov).
 Levchenko, who sees through Sharapov's ruse and recognizes that he is luring the gang into a trap, nevertheless does not give him up.
 At night, Levchenko invites him to leave the lair.
-Sharapov refuses and suggests Levchenko to leave himself, but he also refuses.
+Sharapov refuses and suggests that Levchenko leave himself, but he also refuses.

 Meanwhile, Zheglov, realizing that "the meeting place cannot be changed," begins to prepare the store for the bust.
 It is successful: Sharapov is saved, and the Black Cat gang is neutralized.
 However, Levchenko, taking advantage of the moment, tries to escape.
 Despite Sharapov's protest, Zheglov shoots Levchenko and kills him, not at all regretting that he "killed a bandit."

 After the bust, a depressed Sharapov goes to the maternity hospital, but learns that someone adopted the foundling he once delivered.
-He goes to Varvara, who greets him at the window, holding in her arms the baby.
+He goes to Varvara, who greets him at the window, holding the baby in her arms.